aaronhurt/rlm_couchbase/README.md

 rlm_couchbase
 =============

 Stores radius accounting data directly into couchbase.
 You can use any radius attribute as a document key.
 The default will try to use Acct-Unique-Session-Id and fallback to Acct-Session-Id if Acct-Unique-Session-Id is not present (needs acct_unique policy in preacct to generate the unique id).
 Different status types (start/stop/update) are merged into a single document for easy view writing.
 To generate the calledStationSSID fields you will need to use the rewrite_called_station_id policy in the preacct section of your config.
-The couchbase module will attempt to produce the Stripped-User-Name and
-Stripped-Domain-Name attributes if used in the preacct section.

 Example from an Aerohive Wireless Access Point: